noklesta/SublimeQuickFileCreator/README.md

 ## Usage

-Bring up the Command Palette and select "Quick File Creator: Create file" or "Quick File Creator: Create directory", or set up key bindings as explained below.
+Bring up the Command Palette and select "Quick File Creator: Create file" or "Quick File Creator: Create directory", or set up some key bindings as explained below.

 ## Key bindings